 I am writing this post to create a place where you can find all the questions you might have about shampoo bars!
 I’m making it a free post so those who bought the e-book or e-zine can read it, and I will update it as I answer more questions.
 I will only be answering those that were emailed to me or posted as a question on the blog in the comments or in this post, Shampoo Bar questions, share them here!
-I will not be answering anything sent by Facebook Messenger as it’s just too much annoying work to use that program.
+I will not be answering anything sent by Facebook Messenger as it’s just too much annoying work to use that program and the app doesn’t work well on my iPad, so I have to use my tiny phone, which hurts my hands too much.

 I’ll have a link to this post pinned to the right hand side of the blog where you see the other things are linked.